 Low Doc Loans have some restrictions placed on them such as Lending Ratio to be no more than 60% of the security value and Lenders Mortgage Insurance may be required.

-In some instances, refinancing can save thousands of dollars over the life of a loan.
 With the Banks being in a very competitive environment, many are offering even further discounts on advertised interest rates.

 Many clients look to refinance for the following reasons: